sisrfeng/coc-wiki/Install-coc.nvim.md

 **Warning** don't create `.watchmanconfig` file in your home directory.

-**Note** watchman can take lots of memories, use command `watchman watch-del-all` to free the watchers.
+**Note** watchman can take lots of memories, use command `watchman watch-del-all` in your terminal to free the watchers.

 ## Automation script